Public Services (Social Value) Act 2012: Passage

 The Bill's original title was the Public Services (Social Enterprise and Social Value) Bill.
 It was presented to the House of Commons in 2010 by Chris White MP, the Member of Parliament for Warwick and Leamington as a Private Members' Bill.
 It received Royal Assent in March 2012.

-Effects
+Implementation

 Lord Young, the Prime Minister's Adviser on Enterprise, conducted a review of the Act, which examined how the Act has been performing in its first 2 years.
-The report contains a number of useful case studies, practical guidance on how to apply the Act, and a framework and principles for measurement.
+The report contains a number of case studies, practical guidance on how to apply the Act, and a framework and principles for measurement.
+A case studies which used social return on investment calculations and one which involved service users in grant award decision-making were quoted and considered "helpful" by the government.